MeenuMumtaz/my-repository/Red Hat assignment.md

 4. Run the Installation Wizard.
 See the [Installation wizard document](https://doc.owncloud.org/server/10.1/admin_manual/installation/installation_wizard.html).

 ### Install ownCloud Enterprise Edition ###

+To install ownCloud Enterprise edition, follow the instructions provided in the [Enterprise Installation Guide].

+## Install ownCloud using the Installation Wizard ##

 If you choose to install ownCloud using the Installation Wizard, your access must be authorized with secure credentials.